wingrunr21/staffordbrunk/_posts/2011-12-26-dynamic-qr-codes-with-embedded-images.markdown

 That worked well except I had to get Inky essentially pixel perfect (with the white border) when I lined it up on the QR png.
 This was especially important as I tried to support different sizes.
 I was also limited in sizes due to ChunkyPNG creating a good amount of blurriness upon resize.
 I decided I had to go the SVG route.

-rQRCode provides a mapping of black vs white squares in an instance variable called <tt>members</tt>.
+rQRCode provides a mapping of black vs white squares in an instance variable called `members`.
 Building the QR code from this was straightforward:

 {% highlight ruby %}
   @modules.each_index do |r|